tdwg/bdq/tg2/_review/docs/intro/index.md

   - [Quick Reference Guide](../guide/users/index.md) This document is for all users.
   - [Users Guide](../guide/users/index.md) This document is for consumers of data quality reports.
   - [Implementers Guide](../guide/implementers/index.md) This document is for software developers needing a technical understanding of the BDQ Core Tests.
-  - [bdqffdq Framework Guide](../guide/bdqffdq/index.md) This document is for those needing a technical understanding of the bdqffdq: Framework vocabulary.
+  - [bdqffdq Framework Guide](../guide/bdqffdq/index.md) This document is for those needing a technical understanding of the Framework Ontology (the bdqffdq: vocabulary).
 - Vocabularies
   - [Vocabulary Landing page](../vocabularies/index.md) This document is for those needing a technical understanding of BDQ Core and readers seeking to navigate the BDQ Core standard.
     - [bdqcore: Landing page](../bdqcore/index.md) This document is for those needing a technical understanding of the BDQ Core Tests, both Users and Implementors.
     - [bdqffdq; Landing page](../bdqffdq/index.md) Technical users who need to understand how to describe data quality with the framework.
-    - [Term List for bdqffdq:](../list/bdqffdq/index.md) This document is for those needing a technical understanding of the BDQ Core Tests and the application of the bdqffdq: Framework vocabulary.
+    - [Term List for bdqffdq:](../list/bdqffdq/index.md) This document is for those needing a technical understanding of the BDQ Core Tests and the application of the Framework Ontology (the bdqffdq: vocabulary).
     - [bdqffdq: Vocabulary Extension](../extension/bdqffdq/index.md) This document is for those needing a technical understanding of the bdqffdq Framework.
-    - [Term List for bdqenh:](../list/bdqenh/index.md) This document is for those needing a technical understanding of the BDQ Core Tests and application of the bdqffdq: Framework.
+    - [Term List for bdqenh:](../list/bdqenh/index.md) This document is for those needing a technical understanding of the BDQ Core Tests and application of the Framework Ontology.
-    - [Term List for bdqdim:](../list/bdqdim/index.md) This document is for those needing a technical understanding of the BDQ Core Tests and the application of the bdqffdq: Framework vocabulary.
+    - [Term List for bdqdim:](../list/bdqdim/index.md) This document is for those needing a technical understanding of the BDQ Core Tests and the application of the Framework Ontology.
-    - [Term List for bdqcrit:](../list/bdqcrit/index.md) This document is for those needing a technical understanding of the BDQ Core Tests and the application of the bdqffdq: Framework vocabulary.
+    - [Term List for bdqcrit:](../list/bdqcrit/index.md) This document is for those needing a technical understanding of the BDQ Core Tests and the application of the Framework Ontology.
     - [Term List for bdq:](../list/bdq/index.md) This document is for those needing a technical understanding of the BDQ Core Tests.
 - Additional Documents
   - [Marking Synthetic Data](../synthetic/index.md) This document is designed for creators of data sets for the validation of implementations of BDQ Core tests, to see how to mark their data, and for aggregators and users of biodiversity data, to identify criteria for excluding synthetic or modified data from their pipelines .